Physician Assistant students hard at work

 Physician Assistant Program Admissions Requirements

-2. Satisfactory completion (a letter grade of C or better) in the Medical Core Prerequisite courses.
-All coursework must be taken in the United States at a regionally accredited institution.
+2. Applicants must demonstrate satisfactory completion of all required prerequisite coursework, earning a letter grade of C or higher in each course.
+All prerequisite courses must be completed in the United States at a regionally accredited institution.
+At the time of application, applicants may have no more than three (3) outstanding prerequisite courses remaining.
 A prerequisite GPA of 3.2 or higher is recommended.
+Competitive applicants exceed this recommendation.

 5. Standardized Tests: The MUPAP does not require a standardized test (e.g., GRE, PA-CAT, MCAT, or Casper) for admission.
 Extra consideration will not be given if test scores are submitted.

-6. The MUPAP recognizes academic success with review of (cumulative)total, science, and prerequisite GPA.
-Further, the MUPAP values diverse backgrounds within its cohorts and specifically identifies the below qualities in application review as contributing to the diversity of our program and profession.
+6. The MUPAP recognizes academic success with review of overall, science, and prerequisite GPAs.
+Further, the MUPAP values diverse backgrounds within its cohorts and specifically identifies the below qualities as competitive enhancers within the application review process.

 • Students who are from economically and/or environmentally disadvantaged backgrounds (determined from HRSA indicators on the application)